DandyQi/CentraBert/ReadMe.md

     --gpu_id=${gpu_id} \
     --input_file=${input_file}
 ```
+Note that in the code above we did not explicitly specify which task to remove.
+Instead, we have specified in the argument `available_tasks` which tasks to keep.

 #### Add a new task branch
+Assume that we have a merged multi-task model containing three task branches: mrpc, rte and mnli.

-The following snippet adds a new task (mnli) to an existing merged multi-task model:
+The following snippet adds a new task (qnli) to an existing merged multi-task model:
 ```bash
 #!/usr/bin/env bash